Wrecking Ball (Neil Young song)

 "Wrecking Ball" is a 1989 song by Neil Young, included in the album Freedom.
-The song was covered by American singer Emmylou Harris.
+The song was covered by American singer Emmylou Harris in 1995.

 Composition

 The song was written by Neil Young.
 Rather than referring to a real demolition wrecking ball, the lyrics are wordplay and the song refers to a dance or ball.
 Aside from the 1989 album version "Wrecking Ball" exists also in a different version with a separate set of lyrics.

 Young sang harmony on the Emmylou Harris version, which became the title track of the Grammy Award-winning album Wrecking Ball.
-Although the song was released by Harris as a 2-track CD single with Lucinda Williams' "Sweet Old World", reviewers did not consider the title track the high point on the album.
+Although the song was released by Harris as a 2-track CD single with Lucinda Williams' "Sweet Old World", one reviewer did not consider the title track the high point on the album.